spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-consistency-5.md

     - There's a 96.50% (previously 91.81%) chance that Swayman's AdjSV% is better than the MSV%.
 </p>
 <p>
-These changes are due to the fact that Swayman faces more difficult shots on a whole - his xFSV% is 94.07 while Oettinger's is 94.39.
+These changes are due to the fact that Swayman faces more difficult shots than Oettinger on a whole - his xFSV% is 94.07 while Oettinger's is 94.39.
 </p>
 <p>
 <h5>Appendix</h5>